gbeckers/Darr/README.rst

 |Codecov Badge| |Docs Status| |Zenodo Badge|

-Darr is a Python science library for working efficiently with potentially very large Numpy arrays that persist on disk in an open format and that are self-documented to make them universally readible.
+Darr is a Python science library for working efficiently with potentially very large Numpy arrays that persist on disk in an open format, and that are self-documented to make them universally readible.
 Universal readability is a pillar of good scientific practice, but also generally a good idea for anyone who wants to flexibly move between analysis environments, who wants to save